-Although atopic dermatitis can occur in any age, most often it affects infants and young children.
-Occasionally, it may persist into adulthood or may actually appear at that time.
-Some patients tend to have a protracted course with various ups and downs.
+Although atopic dermatitis can occur at any age, most often it affects infants and young children.
+Occasionally, it may persist into adulthood or may rarely appear at that time.
+Some patients tend to have a protracted course with ups and downs.
 In most cases, there are periods of time when the disease is worse, called exacerbations or flares, which are followed by periods when the skin improves or clears up entirely, called remissions.
-Most children with atopic dermatitis enter into a permanent remission of the disease when they get older, although their skin may remain somewhat dry and easily irritated.
+Many children with atopic dermatitis enter into a permanent remission of the disease when they get older, although their skin may remain somewhat dry and easily irritated.

 Multiple factors can trigger or worsen atopic dermatitis, including low humidity, seasonal allergies, exposure to harsh soaps and detergents, and cold weather.
 Environmental factors can activate symptoms of atopic dermatitis at any time in the lives of individuals who have inherited the atopic disease trait.

 - Atopic dermatitis is very common worldwide and increasing in prevalence.

 - It affects males and females equally and accounts for 10%-20% of all referrals to dermatologists (doctors who specialize in the care and treatment of skin diseases).

 - Atopic dermatitis occurs most often in infants and children, and its onset decreases substantially with age.

 - Of those affected, 65% of patients develop symptoms in the first year of life, and 90% develop symptoms before the age of 5.

 - Onset after age 30 is uncommon and often occurs after exposure of the skin to harsh conditions.